mightenyip/neuronDetection/README.md

 liveimaging_um.py is the origin file to run the neuron detection algorithm.
 Make sure the source code is updated with your specific Micro-manager config file.

-All pre-processing, training, validation, and evaluation of the neural networks was done in Python, using the following software packages:
+All preprocessing, training, validation, and evaluation of the neural networks was done in Python, using the following software packages:
 * Python v3.6.8
 * Tensorflow-gpu v1.14 (can be regular tensorflow-v1.14 if running on CPU)
 * Keras v2.1.5